 They've been invested in defeat for way too long, and it will come back to haunt them.

-Headline talks are set on ending battle of Iraq.
+Headline talks are set on ending Battle of Iraq.

-Quiet announcement signal start of U.S. Iraq parlay.
+Quiet announcement signals start of U.S.-Iraq parlay.

-And so the Battle of Iraq is to be brought to an end in T. S. Elliott's phrase, not with a bang, but a whimper.
+And so the Battle of Iraq is to be brought to an end, in T.S.
+Eliot's phrase, not with a bang, but a whimper.

-With the eyes of the world focused on the Middle East peace talks in Annapolis, President Bush's war czar, Lieutenant General Douglas Lute, quietly announced the American and Iraqi governments will start talks early next year to bring about an end to the Allied occupation by the close of Mr. Bush's presidency.
+With the eyes of the world focused on the Middle East peace talks in Annapolis, President Bush's war czar, Lieutenant General Douglas Lut, quietly announced the American and Iraqi governments will start talks early next year to bring about an end to the Allied occupation by the close of Mr. Bush's presidency.

 The negotiations will bring to a formal conclusion the U.N.
-Chapter 7 Security Council involvement in the occupation and the administration of Iraq and are expected to reduce the number of American troops to about 50,000 troops permanently stationed there, but largely confined to barracks from the current 164,000 forces on active duty.
+Chapter 7 Security Council involvement in the occupation and the administration of Iraq and are expected to reduce the number of American troops to about 50,000 troops permanently stationed there but largely confined to barracks from the current 164,000 forces on active duty.

 Yes.